technoabsurdist/yb-llms/README.md

 ## 📙 Overview
 Foundational blocks to interact with Youtube API and LLMs to transcribe, summarize, and analyze Youtube videos.
-The API is designed to be minimal and customizable, allowing for easy integration with other services and APIs.
+The API is designed to be minimal, concurrent, and customizable, allowing for easy integration with other services and APIs.
 <br />

 ## ⚙️ Setup and Installation